Bufka2011/BetterBreweryX/docs/en/index.md

 </h1>

 BreweryX is an actively maintained fork of Brewery which includes many new features, bug fixes and gives support to the inactive plugin!
+BetterBreweryX, in turn, is a fork of BreweryX, introducing its own changes to it concerning the translation into Russian and the content of the plugin.

 This Plugin works with **Spigot**, **Paper**, and **Folia** for 1.21.1 - 1.8.x.